PawelLipski/utils/blog.md

-Title: Make your way through git jungle with `git-machete`!
+Title: Make your way through git (rebase) jungle with `git-machete`!

 <and some jungle-related picture>

-TL;DR: `git machete` helps you see what topic branches are out of sync with their parent (upstream) branches and automatically rebase, especially when some of them are stacked atop other ones.
+TL;DR: `git machete` helps you see what topic branches are out of sync with their parent (upstream) branches and automatically rebase them, especially when some of them are stacked atop other ones.

 # The problem

+The `machete` tool is only applicable for rebase flows - It doesn't really
 Let's imagine ??? !!!!!!!!rebase flow

 ?? while the pull request `adjust-reads-prec` -> `develop` was under review, you already started work on another topic branch `block-cancel-order`.